 I Teach Yoga As A Way Of Life

 Once I realized this true potential I made a pact with myself to integrate yoga into every aspect of my life.
-The breath guides me both on the mat and off.
+The breath as the foundational guide both on and off the mat.
 I build strength and find bliss while washing the dishes and folding laundry.
-I apply yoga to my business, always aligning myself with the highest integrity.
+Applying yogic methods to business to ensure alignment with the highest integrity.

-My partner and I have evolved so much through this practice and are enjoying a rich life in the face of constant challenges.
+My family and I continuously evolve through this practice and are enjoying a rich life in the face of constant worldly challenges.
 We have two young, inspiring children who help show us everyday how much yoga is needed.
 As well as how well it's working.

-By honoring my path I attract exactly the perfect clients who are meant to find me.
-I teach what I find to be the best clients there are.
-Truly.
+By honoring the yogic path I've attracted THE most outstanding students who are truly meant to find me.
 And of course, I am for them, as they are for me.
-I learn so much from every student, every class.
+I learn so much from each student, every class.
 It’s because of this exchange I get fueled up to continue teaching.
-Just as my intention with my clients is to fuel them up for more yoga.
+Just as my intention with my clients is to fuel them up for more yogic integration.
 More appreciation for purity.
-More life!
+More appreciation for life!

-If you found me, then I feel you are meant to be here.
+If you found me, then you are meant to be here.

-So come join me for an exceptional experience with life and yoga.
+Please join us for an exceptional experience of life and yoga.
 Feel the power of the Prana, the breath of life, moving through you and invigorating your cells from the inside out.
 Come and play, experiment and evolve.
-I look forward to meeting you on the journey.
+I look forward to meeting you wherever you are on your journey.

 "I can’t say enough about how deeply impactful Amber’s yoga instruction has been in my life."

 This experience formed the foundation for 6 years of intuitive practice, I am still incorporating her teachings and breathing techniques almost every day.
 Her beauty and brilliance really shines through her teaching style."